This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is acute paraphimosis diagnosed?

 Your healthcare provider will ask about your symptoms and examine you.
-He will ask when your symptoms started and how long you have had them.
-Tell him about activities that pull your foreskin back.
-He may ask if you have had an infection or injury to your penis, or used a catheter.
+Tell the provider when your symptoms started and how long you have had them.
+Also tell the provider if you have had an infection or injury to your penis, or used a catheter.

 How is acute paraphimosis treated?